 - Subscribing to the DRAGEN software in your AWS Marketplace

-1. Setting up access in Deploit
+1. Setting up access in CloudOS

-In order to connect an existing cloud to Deploit, you simply add your AWS user credentials to provide permissions to manage cloud resources on your behalf and orchestrate DRAGEN analysis.
+In order to connect an existing cloud to CloudOS, you simply add your AWS user credentials to provide permissions to manage cloud resources on your behalf and orchestrate DRAGEN analysis.
 For more information, and a step by step guide on how to correctly setup cloud credentials, refer to this documentation.

 2. AWS Marketplace subscription

-Before trying out DRAGEN, make sure you have correctly connected your AWS cloud to Deploit.
+Before trying out DRAGEN, make sure you have correctly connected your AWS cloud to CloudOS.
 In order to start using DRAGEN, you have to subscribe to DRAGEN, which allows programmatic access to deploy DRAGEN within your user cloud resources.
 The DRAGEN software is accessible to any AWS user through the AWS Marketplace.